Pilot Eyes

 ---o0o---

 The advertisement, below, from Aero Digest, December, 1930 shows Cleveland standing next to a Travel Air.
-The registration number of his airplane is not clear, but it is not NC6965, as the first numeral is "5".
+The registration number of his airplane is not clear, but the first numeral is "5".
 The airplane is painted in the livery of the Cleveland Pneumatic Tool Company, including "AEROL STRUTS" writ large on the bottom of the wing.
 Another, smaller, example of Cleveland advertising can be seen on Ruth Nichols' page.

 dvertisement, 1930